StrathCole/indexer-go/README.md

 - **indexer-ingest**: Connects to a Terra Classic node (RPC/gRPC), fetches blocks, processes them, and inserts data into ClickHouse.
 - **indexer-api**: Serves REST APIs compatible with FCD, querying ClickHouse for history and the Node RPC for live state.

+## Swagger

+The API serves Swagger UI at `/swagger/` and the raw Swagger 2.0 spec at `/swagger/doc.json`.
+If `node.lcd` is configured, the spec is merged with the node's LCD swagger (`/swagger/swagger.yaml`) for a more comprehensive doc set.

 ## Prerequisites

 - Go 1.24+